scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 0:56
 monitoring configuration data.
 0:58
-Let's take a look at the core features of cloud monitoring.
+Let’s take a look at the core features of cloud monitoring.
 1:01
-We'll start by setting up a VM and deploying a web 1:03 server on it.
+We’ll start by setting up a VM and deploying a web 1:03 server on it.
 1:04
-From there, we'll install the monitoring agent,
+From there, we’ll install the monitoring agent,
 1:06
 set up an uptime check, and configure a dashboard
 1:08
 to show us the health of our new service.
 1:10
-We'll put the link to the full steps in the episode notes 1:13 so you can easily follow along.
+We’ll put the link to the full steps in the episode notes 1:13 so you can easily follow along.
 1:15